Jack Grealish: 2023–2025: UEFA Super Cup victory and injury setbacks

-2025–26: Loan to Everton
+2025–present: Loans to Everton

 On 12 August 2025, Grealish was loaned out to fellow Premier League club Everton for the 2025–26 season.
 On 18 August, he made his debut for the club in a 1–0 away defeat to Leeds United in their first game of the Premier League season, coming on as a 71st-minute substitute for Tim Iroegbunam.
 On 24 August, during his first start for the club, Grealish assisted both goals in a 2–0 victory over Brighton & Hove Albion in Everton's first match at Hill Dickinson Stadium, the first being the inaugural competitive assist in the stadium's history.
 On 30 August, he recorded two more assists in a 3–2 away win against Wolverhampton Wanderers.
 On 12 September, Grealish received the Player of the Month award for the first time in his career.
 He earned this award through the performances throughout August in which he provided four assists.
 On 5 October, Grealish scored his first goal for Everton when he converted a deflected shot from Beto against Crystal Palace.
 The goal, scored in injury time, secured a 2–1 comeback win and broke Crystal Palace's 19-match unbeaten run.
+On 2 December 2025, Grealish scored his second Premier League goal for Everton, netting the winner in a 1–0 victory over AFC Bournemouth.

+Following the conclusion of his loan spell at Everton, Grealish returned to Manchester City during the summer of 2026.
+On 16 August, he played the entire second half of City's 3–0 defeat to Arsenal in the 2026 FA Community Shield.
+Grealish subsequently made his first Premier League appearance for City since returning, replacing Phil Foden in the 82nd minute of a 2–1 victory over Bournemouth in the club's opening match of the 2026–27 Premier League season.

+On 1 September 2026, Grealish rejoined Everton on a season-long loan.